andrew-omni/hcs-shadow/README.md

 ## 💻 Developing and Using the VS Code Extension

 1. **Activate the Workspace:**
-   To ensure Mocha Test Explorer detects all tests across sub-packages, open the `monoweb.code-workspace` file directly:
+   You can open the root folder (containing the .git dir), but VSCode testing (Mocha Test Explorer) expects you to be in a VSCode Workspace.
+Ppen the `monoweb.code-workspace` file directly:
    - Go to **File → Open Workspace from File...** in VS Code.
    - Select the `monorepo.code-workspace` file.
-   - Alternatively, run this command from your terminal:
-     ```bash
-     code /path/to/hcs-monorepo/hcs-monorepo.code-workspace
-     ```
    - You should now see all tests from `hcs-lib`, `hcs-cli`, and `hcs-extension` in the Mocha Test Explorer.

 2. **Launch hcs-lib WATCH**